 Friday, February 12 - Last Day to Apply for Graduation for Spring 2021

-Wednesday, March 3 - No Classes – Non-Instructional Day
+Tuesday, March 2 and Wednesday, March 3 - Non-Instructional Day - No Classes

-Friday, March 12 by noon - Mid-Check Grades Due
+Friday, March 12 by noon - Mid-Semester Grade Reports Due

-Friday, April 2 - Spring Holiday: University Closed
+Friday, April 2 - Spring Holiday: College Closed

-Friday, April 16 - Last Day to Drop a Class and Last Day to Withdraw from the University
+Friday, April 16 - Last Day to Withdraw from a Course or the College

-Monday, May 3 through Friday, May 7 - Final Exam Week
+Tuesday, May 4 through Friday, May 7 - Final Examination Week

 Saturday, May 8 - Commencement

-Monday, May 10 - Final Grade Reports for All Students Due
+Monday, May 10 (Noon) - Final Grade Reports for All Students Due

 Monday, May 17 - First Summer Sessions Begin